friendly/heplots/README.md

 HE plots represent sums-of-squares-and-products matrices for linear hypotheses and for error using ellipses (in two dimensions), ellipsoids (in three dimensions), or by line segments in one dimension.
-See Fox, Friendly and Monette (2009) for a brief introduction and Friendly, Monette and Fox (2013) for a general discussion of the role of elliptical geometry in statistical understanding.
+See Fox, Friendly and Monette (2009) for a brief introduction, Friendly, Monette and Fox (2013) for a general discussion of the role of elliptical geometry in statistical understanding, and Friendly & Sigal (2017) for an applied R tutorial.

 Other topics now addressed here include:

 * robust MLMs,
-* tests for equality of covariance matrices in MLMs (Box's M test),
+* visualizing tests for equality of covariance matrices in MLMs (Box's M test),
 * chi sqare Q-Q plots for MLMs.

 The package also provides a collection of  data sets illustrating